Skip to main content

 How to set up your Content Strategy in Scripe

-From your dashboard, click Create content strategy.
+Inside your Personal Brand, click Content Strategy on the sidebar and Create content strategy.
 You’ll go through a short setup where you’ll be asked to define:

 1. Your role – so Scripe can tailor suggestions to what’s relevant